-Entry Parameters:

-女

-Register C:
+Entry Parameters: Register C: 2BH

-2BH
+DE: FCB Address

 Returned Value:

+Register

-Register A: Error Code
+A: Error Code

 Register H: Physical Error

-The Unlock Record function unlocks one or more consecutive records previously locked by the Lock Record function.
-This function is only supported for files open in unlocked mode.
-If it is called for a file open in locked or read/only mode, no locking action is performed and a successful result is returned.
-This is done to provide compatibility between MP/M II and CP/M.
+The Unlock Record function unlocks one or more consecutive records previously locked by the Lock Record function. function is only supported for files open in unlocked mode. is called for a file open in locked or read/only mode, no locking action is performed and a successful result is returned. done to provide compatibility between MP/M II and CP/M.